derekburgess/jaws/README.md

 `pip install -r requirements.txt`

-Note that JAWS was developed against CUDA 12+ but should work on CPU.
+Note that JAWS was developed against Nvidia/CUDA but should also work on CPU.
 On Linux/Mac and some systems (mainly embedded linux systems I have tested on) torch will fail to install through requirements.txt, so if you are also on one of these bespoke systsmes (such as arm/rpi), first run: `pip install torch`

-On windows, runs: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` -- Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.
+On windows, run: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` -- Or visit, https://pytorch.org/get-started/locally/ to configure an installation for your system.

 If you plan to run `--api transformers`, StarCoder2 is set to use 8-bit quanitzation.
 Install dependencies: